henry-hz/chat-gpt/AI-HUMAN.md

+## How chat-GPT model works ?

+ChatGPT is a variation of the GPT (Generative Pretrained Transformer) architecture, which is based on the transformer architecture introduced in the paper "Attention is All You Need".
+It is an autoregressive language model that uses deep learning to generate text.
+The model is trained on a large corpus of text data to predict the next word in a sentence, given the previous words as input.
+During inference, the model can generate coherent and coherent text by sampling the predicted words one at a time, starting from a prompt provided by the user.
+The model can be fine-tuned for specific tasks, such as answering questions or generating creative writing, by training on task-specific data.

 ## What is "sampling the predicted words one at a time" means ? give an example

 "Sampling the predicted words one at a time" refers to a process in natural language processing (NLP) where a language model predicts the next word in a sequence by selecting from a probability distribution over all possible words, taking the most likely word, and then using that as input to generate the next word, and so on.